yourpropertyexpert/LLMCostsLoggingClasses/README.md

 You need an API key from llmcosts.fyi.
 Reference code, prepopulated with your API key is available to users of that site, but the quick version is here.

+For use with other clients, you will also need to replace the name "OpenAI" in the ->logCall function with a provider supported by the service.

 ### Using with the OpenAI client:

 ```diff